jschauma/altright-ftfy/README.md

-easily write "_Trump picks white supremacist, islamophobist, antifeminist, homophobic, antisemitic, ethno-nationalistic, right-wing populist, nativist, traditionailist, and neoreactionary leader to one of the most influential positions in the country._"
+easily write "_Trump picks white supremacist, islamophobist, antifeminist, homophobic, antisemitic, ethno-nationalistic, right-wing populist, nativist, traditionalist, and neoreactionary leader to one of the most influential positions in the country._"

 But "_alt-right_" really doesn't quite do this justice, does it?
-So let's compromise, let's just use "white supremacist", because that nicely includes the entire basket of deplorable adjectives already.
+So let's compromise, let's just use "_white supremacist_", because that nicely includes the entire basket of deplorable adjectives already.

 Instead of using "_alt-right_", say "_white supremacist_".